Rabbit. 8x8, oil on linen mounted on panel. 2017.

 Painting small is hard, right?

 Yet I've never been tempted to take that approach with animal paintings.
-Perhaps it's that I've done enough of them that the techniques have become too ingrained.
-Maybe I'm afraid of failing.
+I prefer my portraits done with a brush.

-To paint the eye, I used the fried egg technique:
+The big exception to this was in area around the eye: there I used the fried egg technique:

 - cover over where the eye will be with the same color paint that surrounds it